nysenate/OpenLegislation/docs/api/laws.rst

 **Usage**

-Retrieve law pdf by document id
+Retrieve law pdf by document id.
+Inputting only the law ID will get you the root node for that chapter.
 ::
     (GET) /pdf/laws/{docId}